 These suggestions for how to practice and study miniature painting pertain to this video specifically, but also instructional tutorials in general.

 Following a step by step example using the same figure and paints as in the demonstration can be very helpful for many people.
-It allows you to just focus on following the steps, rather than having to improvise to work around differences.
+It allows you to just focus on following the steps, rather than having to improvise to work around differences in materials.
 You can find the figure from this video at FeR Miniatures, and the specified Vallejo paints through many local and online merchants.
 (The Face Painting Set used in the video is available from US Amazon, and likely international Amazons as well.)

 If you don’t have access to the same figure and paints (or you want to jump in practicing while waiting for supplies to arrive), search through your figures for a male figure with a head similar in size, pose, and expression.
 If possible, you want a larger than gaming scale figure – a giant or ogre or something else with a larger than 32mm face for your first time practicing.
 The closer your supplies are to those used by Jaume, the easier you’ll find it to obtain results similar to his.
 You also want a figure with the head facing forward and not tilted to one side or the other.
 (If the head is tilted, you can remove the head from your figure and place it on a holder so you can paint it as if it is posed straight up and facing forward like the demonstration figure.)
 The location of highlights and shadows would be different if the head were tilted in a different position.